Section: Overview

 About Jeannie Rea

-Jeannie Rea has been a professional educator and advocate in the postsecondary sector for over three decades.
-Starting her career in TAFE and the Technical Teachers Union of Victoria, she then worked at Victoria University for almost twenty years teaching and researching in gender studies, labour history, environmental science, public relations and public advocacy, with focus upon intersectionality and social change.
-She previously held education leadership roles in governance and management at VU including Deputy Dean of the Faculty of Arts, Education and Human Development, and Head of the School of Communication and the Arts.
+Associate Professor Rea has been a professional educator and advocate in the postsecondary sector for over four decades.
+Starting her career in TAFE and the Technical Teachers Union of Victoria, she then worked at Victoria University for almost twenty years teaching and researching in gender studies, labour history, environmental science, public relations and public advocacy.
+She previously held education leadership roles in governance and management at Victoria University including Deputy Dean of the Faculty of Arts, Education and Human Development, and Head of the School of Communication and the Arts.

 Qualifications